rticommunity/rticonnextdds-automotive-reference-architecture/demo_2/README.md

 # Cloud Deployment

+This example demonstrates how to connect a mobile application to the Zonal Controller through the cloud.

+This example assumes that you already have Demo 1 configured and running.
+So we follow an incremental approach in this example by adding the cloud deployment to the previous example and configuring the applications to talk to the cloud infrastructure.

 A Routing Service is deployed on an AWS EC2 instance and run the Zonal Controller and the Cockpit on your local machine, but the Zonal Controller and the cockpit can be deployed anywhere.